-After the close of voting on Thursday 14 March, complaints will be received and heard by the Returning Officer until Friday 15 March at 10:00.
-No complaints will be heard by the Returning Officer after this deadline; Cases will be resolved before affected results are released.
-The results of The Leadership Elections 2019 are expected to be announced in the Results Party at Metric on Friday 15 March starting at 19:00.
-All campaigners and their teams are invited to celebrate the end of elections - and to hear the results.
+After the close of voting on Thursday 12 March, complaints will be received and heard by the Returning Officer until Friday 13 March at 10:00.
+No complaints will be heard by the Returning Officer after this deadline; Cases will be resolved before the results are released - however in the rare case that a candidate is disqualified on the last day of voting, they will still be able to exhaust their appeal and results for that position will be delayed pending the outcome.

+The results of The Leadership Elections 2020 will be announced at a Results Party at Metric on Friday 13 March starting at 19:00.
+All campaigners and their teams are invited to celebrate the end of elections - and to hear the results!
+Offifvial results will be posted online on Friday 13 March.